CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Trunk.markdown

 {% breaking_image /assets/blog_img/trunk/architecture-diagram.png %}

-With regards to ensuring that a podspec works properly, _you_, the ‘owner’, and _only_ you are responsible for a podspec workig properly.
-We only validate your podspec on our end for the bare-minimum metadata that we need to be able to register your podspec.
+With regards to ensuring that a podspec works properly, _you_, the ‘owner’, and _only_ you are responsible for a podspec working properly.
+We only validate your podspec on our end for the bare-minimum meta-data that we need to be able to register your podspec.
 We will **no** longer validate your podspec for you on Travis.
-And we will **not** accept updates to published podspecs without a rigorous review process that is to be peformed through a pull-request on the ‘master’ spec-repo.
+And we will **not** accept updates to published podspecs without a rigorous review process that is to be performed through a pull-request on the ‘master’ spec-repo.
 Thus, it is _highly_ recommended that you test your podspec in your own real applications and/or demo applications _before_ you publish a podspec.

 Finally, the ‘Trunk’ web-service will no longer store the podspecs in the Ruby format.
 Instead these will be stored as JSON and thus will directly be usable by people wanting to create other web-services around the CocoaPods ecosystem.